SummaryRead the full fact sheet

 - Stay indoors with windows closed on high-pollution days – use an air conditioner on recirculate to filter the air.

-- Stay indoors with windows closed and vents blocked if hazard-reduction burns or bushfire smoke is in your area.
+- Stay indoors with windows closed and vents blocked if hazard-reduction burns or bushfire smoke is in your area; use a N95 mask if you do need to go out on these days to reduce some of the irritation.

 - Avoid physical activity on high-pollution days or if smoke is in the air.